How to Read an ETF Factsheet: The Numbers That Matter

 Ongoing Charge Figure (OCF)

-The OCF - sometimes called the Total Expense Ratio (TER) or expense ratio - is the annual cost of owning the fund, expressed as a percentage of your investment.
+The OCF - sometimes called the Total Expense Ratio (TER) - is the annual cost of owning the fund, expressed as a percentage.
 A 0.20% OCF means you pay £20 per year on a £10,000 holding.
+It covers management, administration, and custody, but not trading costs or stamp duty when the fund rebalances.

 Tracking Difference and Tracking Error